VLOOKUP Function Examples in Excel

 The highlighted cell is the cell where I would like to enter my formula because I would like to find the Price associated with the given dress.

-Step 3: Place the data correctly to lookup the data in the function what to lookup exactly by giving all the arguments correctly in the cell where the formula is present.
+- Step 3: Place the data correctly to lookup the data in the function of what to lookup exactly by giving all the arguments correctly in the cell where the formula is present.

 Now we will see the arguments one by one given in the function.

-Step 5: Next step is to give the lookup table correctly.
-The Lookup table is the one where lookup value is to be searched in the column.
+- Step 5: The next step is to give the lookup table correctly.
+The Lookup table in excel is the one where the lookup value is to be searched in the column.

-Step 6: Now the Column index is given; the column index is the argument where the index number of the column we are looking is given.
+- Step 6: Now the Column index is given; the column index is the argument where the index number of the column we are looking for is given.

 The last argument is also passed correctly.
 Now the VLOOKUP example is done.
 The result will be displayed.